tensor5/flAccurateRip/README.md

 If a pressing of this CD is present in the AccurateRip™ database, `flaccuraterip` will output the ripping accuracy for each track.
-If the CD was ripped without setting the drive offset, you should use the flag `--sample-offset=N`, where N is the offset indicated [here](http://accuraterip.com/driveoffsets.htm "http://accuraterip.com/driveoffsets.htm") for your drive.
+If the CD was ripped without setting the drive offset, you should use the flag `--with-sample-offset=N`, where N is the offset indicated [here](http://accuraterip.com/driveoffsets.htm "http://accuraterip.com/driveoffsets.htm") for your drive.